joannakl/cs102/syllabus.markdown

 - To account for any missed  in-class quizzes or polls, recitation activities or a lab assignments, several (approximately one fourth) lowest scores in the participation and progress category will be dropped at the end of the semester.
 All reasons for missing something in this category are treated in exactly the same way: absence due to illness, religious observance, late registration, oversleeping or ....
 If you miss one of the assessments from this category, you do not need to notify us.

 - If you miss one of the take-home quizzes, the part of the grade based on take-home quizzes will be based on the remaining take-home quizzes.
-You need to notify us about a missed take-home quiz as described above, otherwise the grade for such a quiz will count as zero. <br/>
+You need to notify Professor Klukowska about a missed take-home quiz as described above, otherwise the grade for such a quiz will count as zero. <br/>
 If you miss more than one take-home quiz, you need to discuss it with the instructor immediately.
 You will not be excused from more than one quiz for any reason.

 - If you miss the midterm exam, the final exam will be counted in its place.
 You should contact [cas.deanforstudents@nyu.edu](mailto:cas.deanforstudents@nyu.edu) for verification of the reason for a missed exam.